← All Articles Buyers · 4 min read

 First home buyer concessions

 First home buyers in Queensland may be eligible for the First Home Concession, which significantly reduces the transfer duty payable.
-For properties valued at $500,000 or less, eligible first home buyers pay no transfer duty at all.
-The concession phases out progressively between $500,000 and $700,000, and above $700,000 the standard rate applies in full.
-Given that the median house price across Brisbane's inner-east suburbs is well above $700,000, most first home buyers purchasing in this area will not benefit from the concession on the property itself, though they may still benefit on the land component if purchasing a house-and-land package.
+Under changes that took effect on 9 June 2024, eligible first home buyers pay no transfer duty at all on existing homes valued up to $709,999.
+Between $710,000 and $799,999 the concession tapers from $17,350 down to nil.
+At $800,000 and above, the first home concession is nil, but the general home concession (for owner-occupiers) still applies.
+Given that the median house price across Brisbane's inner-east suburbs regularly exceeds $1,000,000, most first home buyers purchasing in this area will fall above the taper and will not benefit from the first home concession on the property itself, though the home concession will still reduce their duty if they intend to occupy.

 To qualify for the First Home Concession, you must be a natural person (not purchasing through a company or trust), you must never have held an interest in a residential property anywhere in Australia before, and you must occupy the property as your principal place of residence within one year of settlement.
 The residency requirement is enforced.
 If you move in and then rent the property out within twelve months, the duty concession can be clawed back.

-A separate First Home Vacant Land Concession applies to purchases of vacant land intended for the construction of a first home, with the concession applying on land valued up to $400,000.
-The eligibility conditions mirror those for the standard concession.
+A separate First Home Vacant Land Concession applies to purchases of vacant land intended for the construction of a first home.
+From 1 May 2025, this is a full concession with no cap on the land value.
+The eligibility conditions mirror those for the first home concession, and the buyer must build and move in as their principal place of residence.
 If you are buying land to build on, check whether you qualify.

 Home concession for owner-occupiers